Wichita State Shockers: Football

-Wichita State University fielded a football team for 90 years before it was cut in 1986 due to poor attendance, financial red ink, NCAA recruiting violations, and the state of disrepair of Cessna Stadium.
+Wichita State University fielded a football team for 90 years before it was cut in 1986 due to poor attendance, financial red ink, NCAA recruiting violations, and the state of disrepair of Crossland Stadium.
 This followed the Missouri Valley Conference ending its sponsorship of football in 1985, which left only Wichita and Tulsa remaining at the Division I-A level (now known as FBS), as the rest of the schools either dropped to Division I-AA (now FCS) or Division II.
 The program saw a great deal of success in its early years, but after moving up to the University Division and joining the Missouri Valley Conference in 1947, the program became known as one of the worst in the nation, with only 3 of the 15 coaches they had over that period posting winning records.
 Nevertheless, Wichita managed to play in three bowl games.
 On Jan.
 1, 1948, they lost in the Raisin Bowl to Pacific.
 In December 1948, Wichita played in the Camellia Bowl, where they fell to Hardin–Simmons.
 They did not participate in another bowl game until 1961, when they lost to Villanova in the Sun Bowl.
 Wichita State also won four Missouri Valley Conference football titles, in 1954, 1960, 1961, and 1963.